Aledass78/microemu/README.md

 ```bash
 mvn clean install -DskipTests -Dgpg.skip -Dproguard.skip=true
 ```

-#After the build, the JAR will be located at:
+---

-  microemulator/target/microemulator-2.0.4.jar
+  After the build, the JAR will be located at: `microemulator/target/microemulator-2.0.4.jar`

-#You can run it with a custom platform name using:
+##You can run the emulator with a custom platform name using:
 ```bash
 java -Dme.platform="Your very original platform" -jar microemulator-2.0.4.jar
 ```